 It should be noted that a potential emerging challenge for Australian businesses is the rise of protectionist policies and heightened geopolitical tensions.
-It would be beneficial for business and the broader economy if the Government were to expand existing measures and introduce new initiatives that sustain and increase Australian exporters' access to as many markets as possible.
+It would be beneficial for business and the broader economy if the Government were to expand existing measures and introduce new initiatives that sustain and increase Australian exporters' access to existing and new markets.